forrestbao/MLClass/4_SVMs/4_SVMs.md

 - The expression $\max(0, 1-y\cdot \hat{y})$ where $y\in\{+1, -1\}$ is the ground truth label and $\hat{y}$ is prediction for a classifier, is called a **hinge loss**.
 It's "hinge" because as long as the classification is correct, the loss/error is (capped at) 0.

-# Extended reading
+# Recap
+* Intution: making the most similar samples of two classes (the support vectors) as different as possible, e.g., banana-looking apples vs apple-looking bananas.
+* The support vectors are the closest samples to the decision hyperplane.
+* Only support vectors determine the decision hyperplane.
+* Soft-margin SVMs: allow some samples to fall into the margin in exchange for a wider margin.
+* Non-linear SVMs: transform the input space to a feature space where the two classes are linearly separable.
-* A Gentle Introduction to Support Vector Machines in Biomedicine, Statnikov et al., AIMA 2019
+* Future reading: A Gentle Introduction to Support Vector Machines in Biomedicine, Statnikov et al., AIMA 2019